HomeGuidesAPI Reference

 HttpProjectConfigManager is an implementation of the abstract PollingProjectConfigManager.
 The poll method is extended and makes an HTTP GET request to the configured URL to asynchronously download the project datafile and initialize an instance of the ProjectConfig.

-By default, HttpProjectConfigManager will block until the first successful datafile retrieval, up to a configurable timeout.
+By default, HttpProjectConfigManager blocks until the first successful datafile retrieval, up to a configurable timeout.

 Set the frequency of the polling method and the blocking timeout with withPollingInterval() and withBlockingTimeout(), pulling the default values from global properties.